 Psychosocial workload factors

-Psychosocial workload factors refer to factors relating to the nature of work and work arrangements as well as the social dynamics of the work community that can have a harmful impact on employees’ health.
+Psychosocial workload factors refer to factors relating to the content of work and work arrangements as well as the social dynamics of the work community that can have a harmful impact on employees’ health.
 Psychosocial workload factors do not just impact on individual employees but on the entire work community.
-These kinds of workload factors are always related to the nature of the work or the working conditions rather than individual employees.
+These kinds of workload factors are always related to the content of the work or the working conditions rather than individual employees.